 Long active in the Illinois State Bar Association, Gemma has served as an appointed member of its Family Law Section Council and was co-chair of the Model Mediation Act sub-committee.
 She was appointed a member of the Governor’s Task Force on Child Support and the Task Force on Attorneys for Children.
-She served on the Advisory Council on Women of the Chicago Commission on Human Relations and currently serves on the Alumni Board of the John Felice Rome Center Loyola University Chicago, as well as on its Alumni Board where she is chair of the mentoring committee.
+She served on the Advisory Council on Women of the Chicago Commission on Human Relations.
+Currently, she serves on the Alumni Board of the John Felice Rome Center of Loyola University Chicago, as well as on its Alumni Board where she is chair of the mentoring committee.

 Gemma is the past president of two nonprofit organizations: The Lilac Tree, a resource for women at all stages of divorce, and Forensic Forum, a membership organization that provides a platform for forensic experts in the family law field to share information, propose legislation and work to improve the practice of domestic relations.

 She and her husband Albert Nader, founder and president of Questar Entertainment, have four adult children and several grandchildren.